-Apples and sage are one of the most evocative fall pairings we know—the sweetness and subtle acidity of aromatic apples like Galas or Pink Ladies, with the resinous, piny scent of the fresh herb.
-We’ve paired them for the ultimate autumnal celebration dish, the Thanksgiving (or Friendsgiving!) stuffing.
+Apples and sage are one of the most evocative fall flavor pairings we know—the sweetness and subtle acidity of aromatic apples like Galas or Pink Ladies, with the resinous, piny scent of the fresh herb.
+So we’ve paired them for the ultimate autumnal celebration dish, the Thanksgiving (or Friendsgiving!) stuffing.

 For 6 to 8 Servings, You’ll Need: